projnanda/projnanda/README.md

 How can trillions of  AI agents collaborate across a organizational silos: communicate seamlessly, navigate autonomously, socialize, learn, earn and transact on our behalf.
 Project NANDA is building a quilt for a new kind of internet—an **Internet of AI Agents**.

-NANDA provides the index of federated agent registries, communication interface, and open-source tooling needed to enable this system in a decentralized, protocol-neutral way.
+NANDA, created at MIT, provides the index of federated agent registries, communication interface, and open-source tooling needed to enable this system in a decentralized, protocol-neutral way.

 ## Overview